cypress-io/cypress-documentation/source/guides/references/troubleshooting.md

 **On Windows:**

+On Windows, you'll need to run the command in a command prompt terminal (not Powershell).

 ```shell
 set DEBUG=cypress:*
 cypress run
 ```

+If you have issues with the logs not printing, it may be a permissions issue with setting the environment variable in your terminal.
+You may need to run your terminal in administrative mode or review your permission settings.

 Read more {% url 'about the CLI options here' command-line#Debugging-commands %} and {% url "Good Logging" https://glebbahmutov.com/blog/good-logging/ %} blog post.